 Quick Tip: Create a Guest Record First

 Another benefit of this practice is that any personalization you may have used in your email will simply display as “Hello, Guest!” or a similar generic greeting.
-This will add a universal appeal to your emails when you forward your newsletter to interested parties, post the latest edition to your website or share articles with your social fans and followers.
+This will add a universal appeal to your email messages when you forward your newsletter to interested parties, post the latest edition to your website, or share articles with your social fans and followers.

 Next Step: Start Sharing

 The social sharing function of an email article varies between platforms, but it is usually a straightforward, simple process to share an email newsletter article or email message to your social media business pages.
 To give you an idea of how an article can be shared, here are the steps you would take if you posted an article from this newsletter to Facebook.